pyeve/eve/docs/features.rst

     $ curl -F "name=john" -F "pic=@profile.jpg" http://example.com/accounts

-For optmized performance files are stored in GridFS_ by default.
+For optmized performance files are stored as BLOBs by default.
 Custom ``MediaStorage`` classes can be implemented and passed to the application to support alternative storage systems.
 A ``FileSystemMediaStorage`` class is in the works, and will soon be included with the Eve package.